SS Bremen (1928): Blue Riband

 Bremen was to have made her maiden transatlantic crossing in the company of her sister Europa, but Europa suffered a serious fire during fitting-out, so Bremen crossed solo, departing Bremerhaven for New York City under the command of Commodore Leopold Ziegenbein on 16 July 1929.
 She arrived four days, 17 hours, and 42 minutes later, capturing the westbound Blue Riband from Mauretania with an average speed of 27.83 kn.

 This voyage also marked the first time mail was carried by a ship-launched plane for delivery before the ship's arrival.
-A Heinkel HE 12 floatplane, flown by 27-year-old Luft Hansa pilot Baron Jobst von Studnitz, was launched at sea twenty miles east of Fire Island with 11,000 pieces of mail in six mailbags weighing 220 lb which it delivered to New York many hours before the ship docked at the North German-Lloyd pier at the foot of 58th Street in Brooklyn.
+A Heinkel HE 12 floatplane, flown by 27-year-old Luft Hansa pilot Baron Jobst von Studnitz, was launched at sea twenty miles east of Fire Island with 11,000 pieces of mail in six mailbags weighing 220 lb which it delivered to New York many hours before the ship docked at the North German-Lloyd pier in Manhattan.
 On the return passage to Germany Bremen took the eastbound Blue Riband with a time of 4 days 14 hours and 30 minutes and an average speed of 27.91 kn, the first time a liner had broken two records on her first two passages.
 The mailplane was launched on the eastbound voyage in the English Channel near Cherbourg carrying 18,000 letters to Bremerhaven where it delivered the mail many hours ahead of the ship's arrival.
 Bremen lost the westbound Blue Riband to her sister Europa in 1930, and the eastbound Blue Riband to Italian SS Rex in 1932.

 Before World War II

 As Nazism gained power in Germany, Bremen and her pier in New York were often the site of Anti-Nazi demonstrations.
-On 26 July 1935 a group of anti-Nazi demonstrators boarded Bremen just before she sailed and tore the Nazi flag from the jackstaff and tossed it into the Hudson River.
-At the time there was a dual flag law, by which both the black-white-red horizontal tricolor (previously the flag of the German Empire), and the swastika flag were simultaneously official national flags of Germany.
+On 26 July 1935, a group of anti-Nazi demonstrators, later dubbed "The Bremen Six", boarded Bremen just before she sailed and tore the Nazi flag from the jackstaff and tossed it into the Hudson River.
+At the time, there was a dual flag law, by which both the black-white-red horizontal tricolor (previously the flag of the German Empire), and the swastika flag were simultaneously official national flags of Germany.
 As the ship's swastika flag was the one tossed into the river, US authorities claimed that no symbol of Germany had been harmed.
+One of the six, Bill Bailey, later fought in the International Brigades during the Spanish Civil War.

 On 15 September 1935 Germany changed its flag law, removing the status of the black-white-red flag of imperial Germany, lest it be used by reactionaries.
 The Nazis on coming to power had used it as a co-national flag to replace the black-red-gold flag of the Weimar Republic.

 Bremen started her South America cruise on 11 February 1939, and was the first ship of this size to traverse the Panama Canal.
 On 22 August 1939, she began her last voyage to New York.
 After ten years of service, she had almost 190 transatlantic voyages completed.